KeadoElijahKing/KeadoElijahKing.github.io/_pages/firstyr-haunted-animations.md

 Above here is a video of the animation on YouTube.

 {% include gallery id="gallery_hauntedchest" layout="third" thumb_height="180px" %}
 Here is the process of creating my Chest Haunted Animation.
-Again I created variants on photoshop, a brown chest with white bones amd gold chains, and a grey chest with red bones and a red chain.
+Again I created variants on photoshop, a brown chest with white bones and gold chains, and a grey chest with red bones and a red chain.
 Then when modelled I created a storyboard to show and explain my animation, and finally an image of the chest textured in Substance Painter where I went with a brown chest with red bones.
 {% include video id="uRBdeEf_YOg" provider="youtube" %}
 This video uploaded to YouTube showcases the chest animation.